dishantrathi/dishantrathi/README.md

 Hello 👋!
 I'm Dishant and I like to play around and build and design things with .py and .sh!

 - 🔭 I’m a Python Backend Developer and Architect
-- 🌱 I’m currently learning, understanding and implementing: Serverless Architecture
+- 🌱 I’m currently learning, understanding and implementing: Serverless Architectures
 - 👯 I love to collaborate on Python Projects
 - 💬 Ask me anything about Python 🐍
 - 📫 How to reach me: [dishantrathi](https://keybase.io/dishantrathi)